Esri/workforce-scripts/create_assignments_from_csv_readme.md

 This script reads a CSV file containing the required fields to add unassigned or assigned assignments to a workforce project.
 Attachments can also be uploaded if the path to the file is specified in the CSV file.

-You can also use this script without the "xField" and "yField" parameters - the script will then geocode based on the "Location" field.
+You can also use this script without the "xField" and "yField" parameters - it will then geocode the provided location-field to get the assignments location.
 Please note that geocoding consumes credits.

 Supports Python 3.5+.
 This script requires the pendulum Python module